sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 You can play with the procedure yourself by [installing Tidy](https://github.com/sts10/tidy#installation).
 To see if a given list is uniquely decodable or not, use 4 attributes tags (`-AAAA`).
 To perform "Schlinkert pruning" on the given list, use the option `-K` (or `--schlinkert-prune`).

-## A list
+## A new word list

 As a further experiment, I created [a new long word list using this pruning technique](https://github.com/sts10/generated-wordlists/blob/main/lists/experimental/ud1.txt).

-(I cut it to exactly 17,559 words so that it clears [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).)
+It also incorporates another idea I stumbled upon and named a while back, namely [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).
+At 17,559 words, the list is the longest it can be while still including 3-character words and not being more susceptible to a brute-force letter attack than a brute-force _word_ attack (assuming no word separators are used).

 Here are some attributes of the list: